amargaritov/PTEMagnet_AE/README.md

 ssh -p 6666 user@localhost 'sudo shutdown -h now'
 ```
 ### Part 4: Disable dynamic CPU power management
 **Note that this step is optional.
-This step should only be done if the measurements do not reproduce the expected results.**
+This step should only be done if the measurements do not reproduce the expected results.
+For the initial setup, you can proceed to the Evaluation section.**

 We found that dynamic CPU frequency scaling migth lead to variability in performance and can introduce substational noise to the measurements.
 As a result, to reduce the system jitter in the latency measurement experiments it is better to disable frequency scaling (set constant CPU frequency).
 For fixing CPU frequency, one needs
 * change BIOS settings
    * disable `P states`